 - First, pay off high-interest debt.
 Credit cards, for instance, tend to accrue interest at a higher rate than other loans.
 Eliminating these balances can free monthly cash flow and give you a boost of confidence to tackle other debts.

-- Refinance student loans to take advantage of the lowest interest rates available or the right program for you.
-You can reduce your monthly payments, the time it takes to pay off your loan, or both — a winning combination.
+- Refinance your law school student loans to take advantage of the lowest interest rates available or the right program for you.
+You may be able to reduce your monthly payments, the time it takes to pay off your loan, or both — a winning combination.
 Some benefits like government-sponsored deferment or loan forgiveness programs may not be available through refinance programs, but those may also be less important for some people at this point in their career.
+Learn more about the process of repaying private student loans.

-By paying down your debt, you may increase your credit score, which lenders use to evaluate your creditworthiness for things like mortgages or small business loans.
+By paying down your debt, you may improve your debt-to-income ratio, which can in turn increase your credit score.
+Your credit score is an important factor lenders use to evaluate your creditworthiness for things like mortgages or small business loans.
 Paying off debt will also help position you to achieve your financial goals sooner.

 A young attorney has a full financial plate, and it is difficult to predict 10 years into the future, let alone 20 or 40.
 Even so, large life goals — such as marriage, children, home ownership or a partnership buy-in — require preparation.
 Articulate your aspirations early, so you can plan and make steady progress.
 Successful long-term savers have time and compound interest on their side.